Table of Contents

 4. Engage in the toughest thing.

 Early in the day, self-discipline is at its best.
-So, as quick as possible, get the daunting thing checked off your must list.
+So, as quickly as possible, get the daunting thing checked off your must list.

 5. Learn how to stick with pain.